palixeb/palixeb.github.io/README.md

 ##Jekyll serve

 When running the Jekyll server instead of `jekyll serve` run `jekyll serve --watch --config _config.yml,_config-dev.yml` It's mainly to help with work flow because if you just run `jekyll serve` you will have to restart the server anytime you want to view a change on localhost:XXXX.
-However, if you make a change to the _config.yml file you will have to restart the server.
+However, despite the new functionality if you make a change to the _config.yml file you will have to restart the server.

-###A big thanks to
+###Big Thanks

-[mvaneijgen](https://github.com/mvaneijgen) for getting the header image to work and setting up the improved server functionality.
+[mvaneijgen](https://github.com/mvaneijgen).
+Thanks getting the header image to work and setting up the improved server functionality.

-Jeff C. for photography
+Jeff C. for photography.

-Paul M. for creating the logo
+Paul M. for creating the logo.

 ### License